albar965/albar965.github.io/index.md

 Complete edit, display, import and export functionality for user defined waypoints.
 Import and export of CSV, X-Plane and Garmin files.

-Display of clients and centers of VATSIM and custom online networks.
+Display of clients and centers of VATSIM, IVAO, PilotEdge and custom online networks.

 _Little Navmap_ features its own internal web server which allows to follow aircraft progress from any device.